 Hows about some documentation on how to speak compressed headers to giganews?
 It’s not like you’d be giving out any kind of trade secret or anything: if the secret sauce isn’t sorting the headers and sending a delta from the previous one, I’ll eat my hat.

-Giganews zegt
+Giganews says

 @anonymous